d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

 - Formatting for the hero image was sourced from https://dzuz14.medium.com/code-a-full-width-hero-background-image-with-transparent-overlay-95d757f8ff2c

-Attaching the email link on contact us page was sourced from [Indeed](https://www.indeed.com/career-advice/career-development/how-to-make-email-link-in-html)
+- Attaching the email link on contact us page was sourced from [Indeed](https://www.indeed.com/career-advice/career-development/how-to-make-email-link-in-html)

-The link to calling a phone number on the contact us page was sourced from https://www.gaintap.com/archives/clickable-website-phone-number-and-call-tracking-guide/.
+- The link to calling a phone number on the contact us page was sourced from https://www.gaintap.com/archives/clickable-website-phone-number-and-call-tracking-guide/.

-The map for the contact us was created using the map creator function on [Maps.ie] (https://www.maps.ie and they also provided the hmtl code)
+- The map for the contact us was created using the map creator function on [Maps.ie] (https://www.maps.ie and they also provided the hmtl code)

-The font was inspired by the logo of https://visitgreatoceanroad.org.au/ .
+- The font was inspired by the logo of https://visitgreatoceanroad.org.au/ .
 We then located a similar font on google fonts, paired it with another font using Fontjoy and imported them from there.

-Styling of the attractions images was sourced from [w3schools] (https://www.w3schools.com/css/css3_images.asp)
+- Styling of the attractions images was sourced from [w3schools] (https://www.w3schools.com/css/css3_images.asp)

-The code for the hamburger menu was taken from [this webpage] (https://dev.to/devggaurav/let-s-build-a-responsive-navbar-and-hamburger-menu-using-html-css-and-javascript-4gci)
+- The code for the hamburger menu was taken from [this webpage] (https://dev.to/devggaurav/let-s-build-a-responsive-navbar-and-hamburger-menu-using-html-css-and-javascript-4gci)

-The bug related to the hamburger menu was solved using help from [this blog] (https://codingbeautydev.com/blog/javascript-cannot-read-property-addeventlistener-of-null/#:~:text=November%2014%2C%202022-,The%20%E2%80%9Ccannot%20read%20property%20'addEventListener'%20of%20null%E2%80%9D%20error,element%20absent%20from%20the%20DOM)
+- The bug related to the hamburger menu was solved using help from [this blog] (https://codingbeautydev.com/blog/javascript-cannot-read-property-addeventlistener-of-null/#:~:text=November%2014%2C%202022-,The%20%E2%80%9Ccannot%20read%20property%20'addEventListener'%20of%20null%E2%80%9D%20error,element%20absent%20from%20the%20DOM)

-Changing the icons for the FAQ section was done with help from [Stack overflow] (https://stackoverflow.com/questions/10813581/can-i-replace-the-expand-icon-of-the-details-element)
+- Changing the icons for the FAQ section was done with help from [Stack overflow] (https://stackoverflow.com/questions/10813581/can-i-replace-the-expand-icon-of-the-details-element)

-Adding the Favicon to the website was done using help from [StackOverflow](https://stackoverflow.com/questions/4888377/how-to-add-a-browser-tab-icon-favicon-for-a-website)
+- Adding the Favicon to the website was done using help from [StackOverflow](https://stackoverflow.com/questions/4888377/how-to-add-a-browser-tab-icon-favicon-for-a-website)

-The accesability advice for the hamburger menu came from [UXdesign] (https://uxdesign.cc/create-an-accessible-hamburger-menu-869b0301cfd7)
+- The accesability advice for the hamburger menu came from [UXdesign] (https://uxdesign.cc/create-an-accessible-hamburger-menu-869b0301cfd7)

+- The styling for the CTA anchor tags on the index page was taken from [FreeCodeCamp](https://www.freecodecamp.org/news/html-button-link-code-examples-how-to-make-html-hyperlinks-using-the-href-attribute-on-tags/)

+- The aria-label for the nav menu was formatted using information from [Acede-web](https://www.accede-web.com/en/guidelines/rich-interface-components/hamburger-menu/)

 <!--
 ## Other General Project Advice